-The former owners of a cafe-restaurant located in Adelaide’s CBD are facing court after allegedly failing to back pay four underpaid workers.
+The former owners of a café are facing court after allegedly failing to back-pay four workers.

-The business was issued with a Compliance Notice ordering it to rectify underpayments to four workers totalling $16,004.
+The Fair Work Ombudsman issued the business with a Compliance Notice ordering it to rectify underpayments totaling $16,004.

-Inspectors issued B2D with a Compliance Notice requiring it to rectify the alleged underpayments, which Fair Work says has not happened.
+Inspectors issued B2D with a Compliance Notice requiring it to rectify the underpayments, which Fair Work alleges has not happened.

 Business allegedly failed to keep proper records

-Fair Work also alleges that B2D and Ms Kumar also failed to keep proper records and issue pay slips.
+Furthermore, Fair Work alleges B2D and Kumar also failed to keep proper records and issue pay slips.

 It’s also alleged that it provided false or misleading records to Fair Work inspectors.

 Compliance Notices are not discretionary

 Industrial advocate Miles Heffernan from Fair Work Claims says Compliance Notices are not discretionary.

 “If you are a business that has not been paying your staff properly, and the regulator issues you with an order to fix the issue, you fix it,” he said.